mqopen/mqguard/README.md

-# mqguard - MQTT monitoring tool
+# mqguard - MQTT traffic diagnostic tool

 mqguard is tool for health monitoring and diagnostic of MQTT network.
 It is able to warn user about IoT device errors and provide real time diagnostic service.